PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 13:13:46
+Last updated: 2024-04-02 13:15:49
-Random Quote: It is a common experience that a problem difficult at night is resolved in the morning after the committee of sleep has worked on it. - John Steinbeck
+Random Quote: Attitude is a little thing that makes a big difference. - Winston Churchill